Skip to main content

 Trintellix weight changes

-Antidepressants, particularly selective serotonin reuptake inhibitors (SSRIs), are known for being associated with weight gain, but whether they actually cause weight gain is far from certain.
-Trintellix, on the other hand, appears to have minimal effects on body weight.
-In clinical studies that followed patients over six months, Trintellix, then called Brintellix, had no significant effects on body weight.
-A later year-long study, however, showed patients gained an average of one (1) pound while on Trintellix.
+In clinical studies that followed patients over six months, Trintellix had no significant effects on body weight.
+However, one study showed patients gained an average of around one pound while on Trintellix after 52 weeks or one year of treatment.
 About 18% of study participants taking Trintellix gained or lost 7% of their original weight at the beginning of the study.
 Trintellix, then, has less of an effect on weight than other antidepressants, but weight changes are possible and will vary by person.

 Trintellix withdrawal